Customize Your EVM-Powered Subnet

 }

-will return a uint256 with a value of 0, 1, or 2, corresponding to the roles
+readAllowList(addr) will return a uint256 with a value of 0, 1, or 2, corresponding to the roles

-, and Admin
+None, Enabled, and Admin respectively.

-is not an actual contract but just an interface.
+Note: AllowList is not an actual contract but just an interface.
 It's not callable by itself.

 This is used by other precompiles.
 Check other precompile sections to see how this works.